Assistant Professor of Epidemiology, Director of the Doctoral Program in Epidemiology

 Overview

-William C. Goedel, PhD [he/him] is an assistant professor in the Department of Epidemiology at the Brown University School of Public Health.
-He is a social epidemiologist, with significant methodological expertise in the use of geographic information systems (GIS) to guide public health policy and practice.
-His research uses spatial analytical techniques to quantify the burden of many of the United States' most pressing public health challenges varies from neighborhood to neighborhood, with a particular interest in identifying areas that are overburdened and underserved as points of focus when resources are limited.
-This applied research is ofen conducted in close collaboration with the Rhode Island Department of Health, covering a range of health conditions including asthma, cancer, COVID-19, drug overdose, sexually transmitted infections (STIs), stoke, and vaccine-preventable infections.
+William C. Goedel, PhD [he/him] is an associate professor in the Department of Epidemiology at the Brown University School of Public Health.
+He is a social epidemiologist, with significant methodological expertise in the use of geographic information systems (GIS) to guide public health practice.
+His research uses spatial analytical techniques to quantify the burden of many of the United States’ most pressing public health challenges across neighborhoods to identify areas that are overburdened and underserved.
+This applied research is often conducted in close collaboration with the Rhode Island Department of Health, covering a range of conditions, including asthma, cancer, COVID-19, drug overdose, and vaccine-preventable diseases.
+From 2021 to 2025, he was the primary academic partner for the Rhode Island Department of Health’s efforts as part of the Centers for Disease Control and Prevention’s National Initiative to Address COVID-19 Health Disparities Among Populations at High-Risk and Underserved.
+As a faculty affiliate at the Pandemic Center, he leads efforts to increase capacities for data-driven decision-making among staff at local health departments and their community partners.

-He currently teaches "Fundamentals of Epidemiology" (PHP 0850), a foundational course for undergraduate students, and "Foundations of Spatial Analysis in Public Health" (PHP 2015), an elective for graduate students.
-He serves in a number of capacities as an advisor, including as a first-year advisor, a sophomore advisor, a concentration advisor, and a thesis advisor for both undergraduate and graduate students.
-As a scholar of teaching and learning, Dr. Goedel is interested in the implementation and evaluation of graduate admissions review processes and novel grading systems that value both a learner's accomplishments to date and their potential for growth over time regardless of their background.
+He currently teaches “Epidemiology of Hope: Historical Perspectives on Public Health in the Ocean State” (PHP 0080), “Fundamentals of Epidemiology” (PHP 0850), and “Foundations of Spatial Analysis in Public Health” (PHP 2015).
+As a scholar of teaching and learning, Dr. Goedel is interested in the implementation and evaluation of graduate admissions review processes and novel grading systems that value both a learner’s accomplishments to date and their potential for growth over time regardless of their background.
+He also serves as the director of the doctoral program in epidemiology.
+He was the recipient of the Dean’s Award for Excellence in Classroom Teaching in Public Health in May 2024.
+He is the co-editor of the upcoming seventh edition of Friis and Sellers’ Epidemiology for Public Health Practice.

 Brown Affiliations